-Dehydration is very common, meaning your body is depleting more liquids than you are consuming.
+Dehydration is can be common, meaning your body is depleting more liquids than you are consuming.
 You might be surprised how much water you may need to be drinking a day to stay hydrated.

-Staying hydrated is a critical component to staying well – keeping your organs and body functioning properly, having enough energy, feeling full/satisfied, and improving your skin, hair, eyes, etc.
+Staying hydrated is a critical component to staying well – keeping your organs and body functioning properly, having enough energy, feeling full/satisfied, and improving your skin, hair, eyes.

 - How much water should I drink?